What is better than cooking with a passion for the one you love?

 - 1 tablespoon vegetable oil

-Puree the tuna, pour all the ingredients in a bowl and mix with a fork, until a firm dough.
+Puree the tuna, pour all the ingredients into a bowl, and mix with a fork, until a firm dough.

 Keep them in the refrigerator in a vacuum container.

 Here is what you are going to need:

 - 250 grams of chicken cooked and shredded